What Are Publicly Traded Companies?

 - While publicly traded companies have to comply with strict regulatory requirements as mandated by the securities and exchange commission of the country, privately held companies do not have any such mandatory requirements.

-This has been a guide to what is publicly traded company and its definition.
-Here we discuss the examples of publicly traded companies along with their advantages and disadvantages.
-You may learn more about our articles below on accounting
+This has been a Guide to what are Publicly Traded Companies.
+We explain the example to show how they work and raise capital with advantages & disadvantages.
+You may learn more about our articles below on accounting –